renatabiniek/winter-wedding/README.md

 Thank you to:

-My mentor Guido Cecilio for the invaluable support and feedback The community on Slack
+* My mentor Guido Cecilio for the invaluable support and feedback.
+* The community on Slack.
-My partner for continous support
+* My partner for continous support.

 ### Disclaimer

-This program has been created for educational purposes only, as part of Code Institute’s Python Essentials Portfolio Project 3.
+*This program has been created for educational purposes only, as part of Code Institute’s Python Essentials Portfolio Project 3.
-The requirements are to build a command-line application that allows your users to manage a common dataset.
+The requirements are to build a command-line application that allows your users to manage a common dataset.*